 For many businesses, Google’s Local Services Ads are worth the time and money.
 They are more targeted and competitive than typical pay-per-click (PPC) ads, which means you’re paying more per lead.
 However, Google does not charge per click—only per lead.
 You set your budget and manage the expense.
 You determine if you’re getting the return on investment (ROI) necessary to justify the expense.

 Where do local service ads appear?

-Local service ads by Google appear at the very top of SERPs.
-They’re placed above regular Google ads, organic search results, and Google My Business or mapped listings.
-This gives you a huge advantage in terms of visibility and increases the likelihood of your business getting a quality lead.
-Additionally, there are many other local advertising ideas you can use to grow your small business effectively.
+Local Services Ads appear at the top of Google search engine results pages (SERPs).
+They’re placed above regular Google ads, organic search results, and any Google Business Profile or mapped listings.
+This gives advertisers a huge advantage in terms of visibility and increases the likelihood these businesses will receive quality leads.

-What’s the difference between Google ads & Google local services?
+What’s the difference between Google search & local services ads?

 Both Google search and Local Services Ads are search engine marketing (SEM) tactics for getting to the top of search pages.
 Brands using local service ads undergo verification, which isn’t required for search advertisers.
 Also, search ads are pay-per-click, whereas Local Ads are pay-by-lead, meaning someone took action to contact your business, like filling out a form on your website or clicking a hyperlinked phone number.